 Mr Michael Perry is a former Senior Partner of Ernst & Young Australia and current Chair of the Department of Jobs, Precincts and Regions (DJPR) Audit Committee.
 He has extensive experience in financial consulting services, with specialist skills in auditing, government advisory services, public company floats and takeovers, the preparation of prospectuses, the valuation of companies, corporate financing, internal audit structures and business acquisition planning and implementation.
-He is a Director and Treasurer of the Museums Board of Victoria and Chair of its Finance, Audit and Risk Committee, as well as fulfilling similar roles for a number of corporate listed and unlisted entities.
+He is also currently Director of the Copland Foundation and M&L Hospitality.